KenesuEXE/twitter-slicer/README.md

 The TWITTER SLICER.
-A python script that slices a text into tweetable 280-character chunks.
+A python script that slices a text into tweetable chunks.

 made by KenesuEXE
-18/12/20 — 25/12/20
+December 2020